sean6369/tp/docs/DeveloperGuide.md

 - `Project getProject(String projectName)` — returns the project via name-based lookup

 - `String render()` — concatenate each project’s toString() into a printable block.

+### Data Processing

+Sorting: Implement algorithms to sort tasks or projects.

+Filtering: Implement algorithms to filter tasks or projects.

+### Data Persistence

+Export: Export current project and task data to a file.

+### User Interface

 ## Product scope